-The materials consisted of 10 multiple-choice conceptual physics problems covering various topics in introductory physics including energy, kinematics, and graphing of motion (see the Appendix for a list of problems).
+The materials consisted of 10 multiple-choice conceptual physics problems covering various topics in introductory physics including energy, kinematics, and graphing of motion (See Appendix for a list of problems.).
 Each problem contained a diagram that had a thematically relevant visual component that students needed to attend to in order to correctly answer the question.
-For example, in problem 4 (see the Appendix), to compare the speeds of ball A and ball B, one must attend to the distances between the balls at each time interval and ignore the point where the balls are aligned spatially.
-So, the distance between balls at 2 and 3 sec is the relevant area to attend to.
-These problems were chosen based on prior experience of the researchers which indicated that these problems could be answered using common naive conceptions documented in physics education literature [1,2,30].
+For example, in Problem 4 (see Appendix), to compare the speeds of ball A and ball B, one must attend to the distances between the balls at each time interval and ignore the point where the balls are aligned spatially.
+So, the distance between balls at two seconds and three seconds is the relevant area to attend to.
+These problems were chosen based on prior experience of the researchers which indicated that these problems could be answered using common naïve conceptions documented in physics education literature [1, 2, 30].